AliSajid/cleaning-data-assignment/Readme.md

 This repository is for the course project for "Getting and Cleaning Data" Coursera course, part of their Data Science track

 The purpose of this project is to demonstrate the collection, work with, and cleaning of this data set.
-Tidy data have been prepared so can be used for later analysis.
+Tidy data ha been prepared so can be used for later analysis.

 ### Data Set